marehead/marehead/README.md

 # 🪂Hi There, Welcome!🖖🏿</h1>
 * 🐱‍👓My name is Marina i'm a person black Queer no binarie, I am part of the first class Sysops of the ImpulsoTec Program.
-* 🎑Currently I'm lerning and practicing Linux, AWS, Python and Javascript and studying course online: cc50
+* 🎑Currently I'm lerning and practicing Linux, AWS, Cloud Computing, Python, Javascript and studying course online: cc50
 * ⚡Curious among other programming languages and tecnologies
 * 🐱‍🐉Fun fact: I like to generate ideas and think about what is life
 * 🌈pronoms: elu/they